blackbhc/configure/README.md

 # configure files
-- `alacritty.yml`: configuration file of alacritty.
+- `wezterm.lua`: configuration file of wezterm.
 - `nvim`: configuration files of neovim, similar one is `vim` for configuration of vim which is too old and only for backup.
 - `mysh.sh`: some global settings of shell, both for zsh and bash.
 - `setup`: executable script to setup the working environment.